chaoszhang/ASTER/README.md

 g++ -std=gnu++11 -pthread faster.cpp -o faster

 # Run
-faster [-o oFilePath -r nRound -s nSample -p probability -t nThread] inputlist
+faster [-o oFilePath -r nRound -s nSample -p probability -t nThread -y] inputList -o  path to output file (default: stdout)
+-r  number of total rounds of placements (default: 5) -s  number of total rounds of subsampling (default: 0) -p  subsampling probability of keeping each taxon (default: 0.5) -t  number of threads (default: 1)
+-y  take one input in PHYLIP format instead of a list of inputs in FASTA format
 inputList: the path to a file containing a list of paths to input aligned gene files, one file per line Gene files must be in FASTA format.
 The header line should be ">Species_Name".

-Example inputList:
+Example run:

-./gene1.fasta

-./gene2.fasta
+./faster example/list.txt

+./faster -y example/example.phylip

 # Assumptions for Statistical Consistency
 ## The multi-species coalescent model